Hemant10gitHub/GitDemoProject/README.md

 # GitDemoProject
-This project is used to creat and run automation test cases
+This project is used to creat and run automation test cases.